Family demands independent probe into killing of US activist in West Bank

 Responding to Eygi’s killing, the Israeli military said its forces had fired towards “a main instigator of violent activity who hurled rocks” at them during a protest, and that it was looking into reports that a foreign national was killed.

 Eygi was a member of the International Solidarity Movement (ISM), a pro-Palestinian organisation.
-The group on Saturday dismissed claims that ISM activists threw rocks at Israeli forces as “false” and said the demonstration was peaceful.
+The group on Saturday dismissed claims that its activists threw rocks at Israeli forces as “false” and said the demonstration was peaceful.

 Several witnesses said an Israeli sniper, stationed on a nearby rooftop, shot Eygi after she moved into an olive grove.